rackerlabs/design-system/_component_design/select-filters.md

 ### Post-filter pills

 When a filter is applied in the filter popover, the applied filters are reflected by placing a pill 16 px below the control bar (shown as a filter button and search bar in the example) and 16 px above the data set (shown as a device table in the example).
-Select filters pills are right aligned.
+Select filter pills are right aligned.

 For more details on pills, see [Pills documentation](http://helix.rax.io/components/pills.html).